 - A good response to injection treatments

 Many studies have reported good or excellent results following coccygectomy surgery, but the procedure is not recommended for all patients.
 If a patient is not considered a good candidate for coccygectomy, non-surgical treatments will likely be adapted to the patient’s needs and attempted again.

 Potential Risks and Complications of Coccyx Surgery

-The main risk with this surgery involves the surgeon accidentally moving out of the subperiosteal plane around the bone during dissection.
-The rectum lies right in front of the coccyx, and if this is violated a severe infection could result.
+A possible but uncommon risk of coccygectomy is injury to the rectum as the coccyx is being removed.
 While it is unlikely, it is possible that if this were to happen, a diverting colostomy would be necessary to allow the rectum to heal.

-Other potential risks include wound healing difficulties and/or local infection.
+Other potential risks include wound healing difficulties and/or local infection, which can delay the overall healing process.
 Unlike most other spine surgeries, there are no significant nerve roots in the region that would be at risk.